Everything You Should Know About Getting a Job Overseas

 7. Do you need a cover letter?

-A cover letter is often referred as a letter of introduction to the potential employer.
+A cover letter is often referred to as a letter of introduction to the potential employer.
 It’s the first document that establishes a relationship between the two parties.
 Most of the time, if you are applying for a job online, there’s no need to submit a cover letter.
-For example, if you want to aply for a job using your LinkedIn profile, you should pay more attention to customizing your online resume, rather than creating a cover letter.
+For example, if you want to apply for a job using your LinkedIn profile, you should pay more attention to customizing your online resume rather than creating a cover letter.

 Conclusion

-Getting a job overseas can be a start of a beautiful and rewarding life for you.
+Getting a job overseas can be the start of a beautiful and rewarding life for you.
 As with all new endeavors, make sure you can stay committed to your plan to work overseas and have no regrets with your decision.
-Once you are on-board, there should be no looking back.
+Once you are on board, there should be no looking back.